-The underwriters have an option to purchase up to an additional within 30 days from the date of this prospectus.
+The underwriters have an option to purchase up to an additional 579,750 shares from us at the public offering price, less the underwriting discount, within 30 days from the date of this prospectus.

 Neither the Securities and Exchange Commission nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
 Any representation to the contrary is a criminal offense.